-Where you wish to end your tenancy you must give notice of termination in writing.
-(Email, text or verbal notice is not valid under the law).
+Where you wish to end your tenancy, you must give notice of termination in writing.
+It is very important to note that email, text or verbal notice is not valid under the law and may not be treated as a notice.
 The amount of notice you are required to give depends on how long you have been in your tenancy.
 The normal notice periods are:

 |Duration of Tenancy||Notice Period|

 |Not less than 6 months but less than 1 year||35 days|

 |More than 1 year but less than 2 years||42 days|

 |More than 2 years but less than 4 years||56 days|